-This Master Plan builds on the visions, recommendations, and strategies detailed in the 2013 Decatur-Federal Station Area Plan, and provides more detailed guidance for the Stadium District Master Plan area.
-While both plans will continue to apply to the Stadium District Master Plan area, where strategies and recommendations are conflicting, the more detailed guidance of this Plan should take precedence.
+The Stadium District Master Plan builds on the visions, recommendations, and strategies detailed in the 2013 Decatur-Federal Station Area Plan, and provides more detailed guidance for the plan area.
+While both plans will continue to apply to the Stadium District Master Plan area, where strategies and recommendations are conflicting, the more detailed guidance of this plan should take precedence.